informatica752/sanpetronio/index.md

 ## Key Objectives

 * 🔍 **Analyze** the current representation of the Basilica di San Petronio within the ArCo dataset.
-* 📍 **Identify Gaps** in the existing data, such as missing geographical coordinates, architectural details, images, and metadata.
+* 📍 **Identify Gaps** in the existing data, such as missing geographical coordinates, description, images, and contacts.
 * 🧠 **Experiment** with various LLM prompting techniques (including Zero-Shot, Few-Shot, and Chain-of-Thought) for accurate RDF generation.
 * 🛠️ **Enrich the Dataset** by producing valid RDF triples using AI-based assistants compliant with ArCo's schema.
 * 📊 **Evaluate** the effectiveness and impact of incorporating LLMs into knowledge engineering workflows for cultural heritage.